Meaning of life: Legalism

 The Legalists believed that finding the purpose of life was a meaningless effort.
 To the Legalists, only practical knowledge was valuable, especially as it related to the function and performance of the state.

 Religious perspectives

 The religious perspectives on the meaning of life are those ideologies that explain life in terms of an implicit purpose not defined by humans.
-According to the Charter for Compassion, signed by many of the world's leading religious and secular organizations, the core of religion is the golden rule of 'treat others as you would have them treat you'.
-The Charter's founder, Karen Armstrong, quotes the ancient Rabbi Hillel who suggested that 'the rest is commentary'.
+According to the Charter for Compassion, signed by many of the world's leading religious and secular organizations, the core of religion is the golden rule of "treat others as you would have them treat you".
+Karen Armstrong, founder of the Charter, recalls the teaching of Rabbi Hillel recorded in Shabbat 31a:6 of the Talmud: the essence of the Torah is simply to be good to others; "everything else is just commentary."
 This is not to reduce the commentary's importance, and Armstrong considers that its study, interpretation, and ritual are the means by which religious people internalize and live the golden rule.